OUR TEAM

 JACOB ROSENBLUM

-Jacob Rosenblum, a rising Freshman at Middlebury College in Vermont, has been working in peer mediation and alternative dispute resolution since 2018.
+Jacob Rosenblum, a rising Junior at the University of Pennsylvania, has been working in peer mediation and alternative dispute resolution since 2018.
 His area of specialty is Restorative Justice, and he aims to offer services to youth clients with a focus on communication and consideration of youth input where applicable.
-He also has experience working with teens and adolescents in summer camp and school settings.
+He has experience working with teens and adolescents in academic settings.